 How ready is your hotel’s website for Google’s latest algorithm change – page experience?

 Are you ready for yet another update from Google?
+The page experience.
 This time, the search giant has given plenty of time for websites to be prepared, mostly so businesses reeling from COVID-19 effect have time and resource to manage the change

 What’s on the cards?